 The Still Due amount may be positive or negative.
 In the payment instructions section you can find further information on the follow-up steps you need to make to balance any existing differences.
 In either case, differences are rectified in the following settlement batch.

-- Tiered pricing: during the month you will be charged with the lowest tier.
+- Tiered pricing: during the month you will be charged at the lowest tier.

-- For transactions occurring during the last few days of the month, the transaction fee is charged in the current month, whereas commission fees may be charged in the following month.
+- Transactions at the end of the month: Commission fees may be charged in the following month.